Knitting Supplies: Detailed List of Products for the Beginner Knitter

 Types of Fibers

-Natural Yarns are anything that is Not human-made and include fibers made from either animals or plants.
+Natural Yarns are anything that is not human-made and include fibers made from either animals or plants.
 The plant fibers include cotton, bamboo, hemp, and linen.
 Animal fibers will be wool, alpaca, angora, cashmere, or silk.

 • Alpaca (alpaca)